thetradedesk/pint/docs/checks/promql/offset.md

 # promql/offset

-This check will warn if a metric selector name matches a configured prefix and doesn't have a minimum offset.
+This check inspects metric selectors whose name matches a specified prefix and doesn't have a corresponding minimum offset.
-Some cloud monitoring services (e.g. AWS CloudWatch) metrics' have a delay before reaching Prometheus, so queries on these metrics should be used with an offset that matches the delay to look at the "past".
+Some cloud monitoring services (e.g. AWS CloudWatch) metrics' have a delay before reaching Prometheus, so queries on these metrics should be used with an offset that matches or exceeds the delay.

 ## Configuration